Guide for Authors

 After the accepted manuscript is published in an online issue: Any requests to add, delete, or rearrange author names in an article published in an online issue will follow the same policies as noted above and result in a corrigendum.

-For open access publishing this journal uses a licensing agreement.
-Authors will retain copyright alongside scholarly usage rights and KeAi Communications Co., Ltd. will be granted publishing and distribution rights.
+This journal is a peer reviewed, fully open access journal owned by KeAi Communications Co., Ltd., who retains copyright of the overall compiled journal and the compiled issues.
+For the single article, authors will retain copyright alongside scholarly usage rights and KeAi Communications Co., Ltd. will be granted non-exclusive publishing and distribution rights.

 Role of the funding source